satskrishnan/SpinApp/README.md

 # Hello Spinnaker!

-This container image can be deployed on a Kubernetes cluster using Spinnaker
+Demo container image for deploying on to Kubernetes cluster using Spinnaker